Find answers to often-asked Physical Therapy Faculty Program questions

 Q. How do I apply?

-A. To apply to our upcoming trainings either in Boston or Portland, you must complete the application online.
+A. To apply to our upcoming trainings in Boston, St. Louis or Portland, you must complete the application online.
 Our application asks for a resume, a statement of purpose (why you want to attend the program), the names of two professional references and two reference letters.
 You must upload these items when you apply to complete the application.

 Q. How long will it take to hear back on my application?